andifalk/springio25-security-workshop/labs/enhanced-authorization/README.md

 The application uses a simple in-memory database (H2) to store the bank accounts.
 The `BankAccount` entity class extends the `AbstractPersistable` class, which provides a simple way to manage the entity's ID and version.

+**Note, if Spring Security 6.3 is used:**
+As we will use Jackson (for JSON), we need to set the annotation `@JsonSerialize(as = BankAccount.class)` on top of the class.
+This is due to how Jackson works with CGLIB proxies (Spring Security needs proxies to make enhanced authorizations work).
+Otherwise, this may result in a serialization error like the following:
+`com.fasterxml.jackson.databind.exc.InvalidDefinitionException: Direct self-reference leading to cycle`

 The application provides a simple REST API that allows users to create, view and update their bank accounts.

 | Endpoint                | Description                                           |